yudielgc/mean-todo/README.md

 # meanTODO

-MEAN Spa that simulates a TODO feature
+SPA developed with a MEAN stack that simulates a TODO feature